iashchak/ai-tools/README.md

 # AI-based Question Answering System

-This project is an AI-based question answering system that uses fine-tuned language models to generate answers to questions based on a dataset of Wikipedia articles.
-The project includes data collection, dataset creation, and training of a language model for question answering.
+This project aims to fine-tune some existing models from the Hugging Face Transformers library.
+AS a source of data i used some public articles (questions for interview) from GitHub

 ## Table of Contents

 - [Getting Started](#getting-started)
    - [Prerequisites](#prerequisites)
    - [Installation](#installation)